Bugeun/bugeun.github.io/index.md

 ## ABOUT ME

-<p>I aspire to be the world's best in the field of vulnerability research, exploitation,
+<p>I aspire to be the world's best in the field of vulnerability research, exploitation
 especially in software vulnerability assessment.</p>
+&nbsp;
+<b>Interests</b>
+<small>System Hacking, Reversing, Computer Architecture, Vulnerability Research & Exploitation</small>
 &nbsp;

 ## EDUCATION